 Keep reading for more on how the landscape of MBA programs is changing.

 Many recent analyses have documented how leadership diversity is financially beneficial long-term for companies.
 A study performed by the Boston Consulting Group (BCG) found that diversity increases the bottom line for companies, stating that "increasing the diversity of leadership teams leads to more and better innovation and improved financial performance."
 Another study also found that by hiring women for upper management positions profits increased and mission-related objectives - such as eliminating poverty, hunger, and tackling climate change - were more effectively accomplished.
 Companies that have more diverse management teams have 19% higher revenue due to innovation.

-Diversity is a crucial part of today’s MBA program.
+Diversity is a crucial part of today’s MBA program — and should be a crucial part of all sustainability masters programs.
 When programs are comprised of students from a wide range of backgrounds, experiences, and places, the classroom learning experience is enhanced as students are challenged by those bringing different perspectives.
 Students gain cultural fluency, and a comfort in working with people about whom they may harbor subconscious prejudices.
 Diversity in a classroom also leads more frequently to debate, and out of debate, innovation is born.
 This attitude of innovation is one that will drive the changes in sustainability that our world really needs.

 The Bard Case Study